The Tiffany Baguette Bag Is Out, Moschino x Bugs Bunny, and More: Global Collabs Of The Week

 For the verdict on those, along with Moschino’s loveable Year of the Rabbit collection, check out the below.
 Read the full issue here, and subscribe for weekly updates straight to your inbox.

-Moschino x Bugs Bunny
+Moschino x Bugs Bunny#

 Looks from the 23-piece collection by Moschino and Warner Bros.
 Photo: Moschino

-Date: January 3
+January 3

-Trend: Global Brand x Nostalgic IP
+Global Brand x Nostalgic IP

-Verdict: If you’re feeling déjà vu about Moschino x Bugs Bunny, it might be down to the Italian brand collaborating with Looney Tunes back in fall 2015.
+If you’re feeling déjà vu about Moschino x Bugs Bunny, it might be down to the Italian brand collaborating with Looney Tunes back in fall 2015.
 Of course, the Warner Bros character has made a return in time for the Year of the Rabbit.
 So far, the campaign has attained a 539,000 estimated reach, which is pretty impressive considering the number of Lunar New Year releases out this week.
 The popular, playful IP is a great fit for Moschino’s cartoonish identity, likely to sell well among existing fans of the brand.

-Tiffany & Co. x Fendi
+Tiffany & Co. x Fendi#

 The Fendi x Tiffany Baguettte Bag cut from calfskin leather.
 Photo: Fendi

-Date: January 5
+January 5

-Trend: Luxury Fashion Brand x Luxury Beauty Brand
+Luxury Fashion Brand x Luxury Beauty Brand

-Verdict: Since September 2022, fans have been waiting for this iconic pairing to be released.
+Since September 2022, fans have been waiting for this iconic pairing to be released.
 As a result, the launch week has garnered a 2 million estimated reach, with 2,000 organic posts about it on global social platforms.
 Back in September, there were just 637 organic posts picked up with a reach of roughly half a million; having the announcement so spread out from the drop has evidently fueled exposure.
 Priced at $5,500, the Tiffany Blue Medium Baguette is $2,210 (15,000 RMB) more than the classic Jacquard FF in the same style.
 It’s also only being made available for a 24-hour period, stirring urgency which will definitely impact its resale price.

-Dior x ERL
+Dior x ERL#

 A shot from the Dior x ERL campaign.
 Photo: Dior

-Date: January 6
+January 6

-Trend: Global Luxury House x Independent Label
+Global Luxury House x Independent Label

-Verdict: This week’s most viral partnership has to be Dior x ERL.
+This week’s most viral partnership has to be Dior x ERL.
 The reach for this collaboration is at 11 million, with 30,000 organic posts and 21,000 people talking about it.
 The majority of online traction has been a result of the famous Korean rapper Sehun pictured wearing a jumper from the collection for Esquire Korea.
 ERL’s sunny, colorful aesthetic works so well with creative director Kim Jones’ vision for Dior, and the two have combined signatures seamlessly.
 For example, the Saddle Bag features an ERL bloom, the chain necklaces combine logos, and one of Dior’s hoodies sports ERL’s trademark two-toned swirl.

 Check out Jing Daily’s weekly Collabs and Drops newsletter — a 360-degree lowdown on the world of collaboration.
 For more analysis on the latest collaborations, sign up here.